-- Check that the fan is free to run and delivery louvers are turned to give required air deflection. - 2.
+- Check that the fan(s) are free to run and delivery louvers are turned to give required air deflection. - 2.
 Check that the flue (and air intake for separated combustion units) is installed in accordance with the instructions in this manual and local regulations.
-See Page 14, Section 7.
+See Page 10, Section 7.